-The Bluevia SIM card includes a roaming plan.
+The Movilforum SIM card includes a roaming plan.
 It can be used on any supported GSM network.
-There is coverage throughout the Americas and Europe for this SIM, check the Bluevia service availability page for specific countries that have supported networks.
+There is coverage throughout the Americas and Europe for this SIM, check the Movilforum service availability page for specific countries that have supported networks.

 These SIM card come without a PIN, but it is possible to set one using the GSM library's GSMPIN class.

 You cannot use the included SIM to place or receive voice calls.

 You can only place and receive SMS with other SIMs on the Movilforum network.

 It's not possible to create a server that accepts incoming requests from the public internet.
 However, the Movilforum SIM will accept incoming requests from other SIM cards on the Movilforum network.

 For using the voice, and other functions of the shield, you'll need to find a different network provider and SIM.
 Operators will have different policies for their SIM cards, check with them directly to determine what types of connections are supported.

 If you are using an Arduino Uno, follow the instructions below.
 If you are using an Arduino Mega, Mega ADK, or Leonardo, you must follow these instructions.
 The GSM shield is not currently supported on the Due.

 To use the shield, you'll need to insert a SIM card into the holder.
 Slide the metal bracket away from the edge of the shield and lift the cradle up.